 How to Test woodworking square

 If you decide to buy any of the woodworking squares you will at some point need to test the combination square for true.
-In this video you will learn how to check the sqaure for 90°
+In this video, you will learn how to check the square for 90°

-I have also written a simple guide to testing your combination square here
+I have also written a simple guide to test your combination square here